Back

 What’s in the scope?

-We discussed with the client all the features they certainly wanted to see in both app versions For the coach’s side these are:
+We discussed with the client all the features they certainly wanted to see in both app versions.
+For the coach’s side, these are:

 • client’s training schedule

-• ability to create fitness programmes
+• ability to create fitness programs

 • chats with clients

-For the client’s side these are:
+For the client’s side, these are:

 • chat with a coach